Recycling Woollen Blankets using the rag rug making techniques of hooking , prodding, braiding and standing wool

 Sue will provide all the tools and materials needed but you are welcome to bring your own too.
 If possible please bring a sharp pair of scissors.
 Tools, base fabrics and kits will also be available for sale. £5 will be charged for materials payable to Sue on the day.

-You are welcome to contact workshop leader Sue Clow for further details facebook page (Rag Art Studios) or you can call Sue on the number above
+You are welcome to contact workshop leader Sue Clow for further details facebook page (Rag Art Studios) or you can call Sue on 01974 298100.
+Please book the workshops with Mara at Denmark Farm

 Sue is such a creative talent and shares her passion and skill with complete perfection.
 I never knew just how much you could do with old blankets (in fact any old textiles) to recycle them into something really beautiful and unique.
 I've attended several of her workshops at Denmark Farm near Lampeter which is a lovely comfortable venue.
 Thank you Sue, look forward to learning more with you soon.